Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 \subsubsection{Physics Consistency Scoring}

 Since the ``hard" binary label $y_\text{init}$, obtained from the previous stage, contains no measure of physical certainty, its accuracy is limited due to the inherent noise in visual diagnostics.
 To address this, we incorporate physical prior knowledge that can quantify how conducive the current plasma state is to MARFE formation.
-For this purpose, we construct a physics consistency scoring function $s_i \in [0, 1]$ for each sample $i$, by transforming several MARFE worsening-related 0-D physical parameters, including core electron density ($n_e$), the normalized density $(f_G)$, and core electron temperature ($T_e$).
-The normalized density is calculated as $f_G = n_e / n_g$, where the Greenwald density $n_g$ is determined from the plasma current $I_p$ and minor radius $a$ using the formula $n_g = I_p / (\pi a^2)$.
+For this purpose, we construct a physics consistency scoring function $s_i \in [0, 1]$ for each sample $i$, by transforming several MARFE worsening-related 0-D physical parameters.
+Here, the normalized density $f_G= n_e / n_g$ is the principal density-related indicator, since $n_g = I_p / (\pi a^2)$ absorbs the shot-to-shot variation of the plasma current $I_p$ and minor radius $a$ that controls the Greenwald limit, while $n_e$ enters only as a secondary, absolute-magnitude signal in the physics score.
+Besides, the core electron temperature ($T_e$) is also involved.
 These underlying parameters, $I_p$ and $a$, are available in our dataset.
-It is noteworthy that while the Greenwald density $n_g$ conventionally uses line-averaged density, our framework utilizes the core electron density $n_e$ for the calculation of $f_G$.
-This choice is guided by diagnostic availability for real-time deployment.
+We note that the conventional Greenwald fraction is defined using the line-averaged density.
+In this work, however, $f_G$ is computed using the real-time core-point density $n_e$, because the real-time deployment does not simultaneously provide both the line-averaged density and the core-point density required by the present monitor.
 While this approach may result in $f_G$ values that are comparatively higher than those reported in literature using line-averaged density~\cite{Lipschultz1984NF,lipschultz1987review}, the parameter's trend and its strong correlation with MARFE onset remain robust and effective for prediction.
-Specifically, for each parameter, we employ the Youden's J statistic from a receiver operating characteristic (ROC) curve analysis on the initial noisy labels ($y_{\text{init}}$) to find the optimal threshold that separates the MARFE and non-MARFE distributions~\cite{youden1950index}.
-Figure~\ref{fig:thresholds} visualizes the corresponding distributions.
-On this basis, thresholds defining ``high" or ``low" levels are derived from the quantiles (e.g., 75th percentile for parameters like $n_e$ where higher values indicate greater risk) of the MARFE-positive distribution.
-While these thresholds, statistically annotated in Figure~\ref{fig:thresholds} and listed in Table~\ref{tab:thresholds}, are derived from the initially noisy visual labels, this data-driven approach serves as a robust bootstrapping mechanism.
-On top of these thresholds, we define a heuristic scoring function.
-Acknowledging that MARFEs do not occur in the early phase of a discharge, we assign a low prior score for samples where the time $t_i < 300$\,ms. For later times ($t_i \ge 300$\,ms), the score $s_i$ is calculated by summing weighted contributions for individual physical parameters as: